davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-12/verses/matthew-12-26/matthew-12-26-tyn.md

 title: "Matthew 12:26 TYN"
 ⬅️: "Matthew 12:25 TYN"
 ➡️: "Matthew 12:27 TYN"
-attribution: "Matthew 12:26 TYN"
-quote: "So if sata cast out sata the is he devyded agenst him sylfe.
+verse: "So if sata cast out sata the is he devyded agenst him sylfe.
 How shall then his kyngdome endure?"
 Tyndale Bible of: "Matthew 12:26"
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---